 To get the best procurement outcomes, we think government procurement should be approached in the following order of steps…

-1) Are there existing supply arrangements in place?
+Step 1 – Are there existing supply arrangements in place?

-Firstly, the procurement professional must identify whether the work that needs doing is new work or a continuation of existing work.
+Firstly, you (or the procurement professional in your team) must identify whether the work that needs doing is new work or a continuation of existing work.
 If the former, you can skip this step and move to step 2.

-A non-solicitation clause prevents the client from engaging with an employee of the supplier for a set time (usually 6-12 months) following the date of which the agreement is terminated or expires.
+A non-solicitation clause prevents the client from engaging with an employee of the supplier for a set time (usually 6-12 months) following the date on which the agreement is terminated or expires.

 This high cost of change can be a large barrier in leaving a current contract.
 As a result, many contracts are often extended beyond the initial term.
 However, if these costs are significant it is worth evaluating whether a fresh procurement is likely to improve costs.

-The Government is legally obliged to ensure fair competition amongst the supply market for the services it needs.
+You should also bear in mind that the Government is legally obliged to ensure fair competition amongst the supply market for the services it needs.
 Thus, fresh procurements and short-term contracts are more common.
 This puts each supplier on an equal footing and prevents monopolies from forming.

-2) Find an appropriate CCS framework
+Step 2 – Find an appropriate CCS framework

 Frameworks support simpler and more commodity-based transactions.
 They make the procurement process easy as they allow an organisation to cut out much of the costs and leg-work associated with procurement.

 Nevertheless, there are limitations to frameworks.
 For example, frameworks only have a fixed number of suppliers.
 Let’s use Technology Services 2 as an example.
-This framework allows buyers to procure ICT services from strategy and service design through transition to operational deployment.
+This framework allows buyers to procure ICT services from strategy and service design through the transition to operational deployment.

 What’s the alternative?

 It is similar to an electronic framework agreement, but new suppliers can join at any time.
 This means that suppliers are not locked out for the duration as they are with traditional frameworks.

 3) Consider an OJEU procurement process

 OJEU (Official Journal of the European Union) is the publication in which all tenders from the public sector which are valued above a certain financial threshold, must be published.

 OJEU is typically used to procure larger and sometimes more complex business collaborations.
-It is a highly complex and drawn out process that can take up to 6-9 months to complete.
+It is a highly complex and drawn-out process that can take up to 6-9 months to complete.
 As a result, the Government will usually try and avoid this process.